Heroine? Saint? No, I'm an All-Works Maid (and Proud of It)!: Characters

 Celeste's father.
 After hearing of Celina's death and that she had given birth to his daughter, the count has been having his knights look for her.
 He wants to meet her, despite the low likelihood of such an event happening.
 His head knight figured out that Melody Wade was his daughter in disguise; since it would be socially unacceptable for a count's daughter to be a maid, which is the life long dream of Melody, her true identity is kept secret from him.

 Media

-Light novels
+Light novel

 Written by Atekichi, Heroine?
 Saint?
-No, I'm an All-Works Maid (and Proud of It)! began serialization on the user-generated novel publishing websites Shōsetsuka ni Narō and Kakuyomu on February 1, 2017.
-It was later acquired by TO Books who began publishing the series with illustrations by Yukiko under their TO Bunko imprint on March 10, 2020.
-Eight volumes have been released as of October 10, 2025.
+No, I'm an All-Works Maid (and Proud of It)! began serialization on the user-generated novel publishing websites Shōsetsuka ni Narō and Kakuyomu on February 1, 2017, which was later acquired and published by TO Books under their TO Bunko imprint with illustrations by Yukiko on March 10, 2020, with ten volumes released as of July 1, 2026.

-In June 2024, Seven Seas Entertainment announced that they had licensed the series for English publication beginning in December that same year.
+In June 2024, Seven Seas Entertainment announced that they have licensed the series for English publication beginning in December that same year.